 The main problems include risks of fire, and that EVs are not safe.
 There is the case of too much high-tech wizardry, charger compatibility, vehicle costs, and financing of charging stations, just to name a few.

 All vehicles, whether they run on gas or kilowatts, become less energy-efficient in cold weather. … Frigid temperatures also limit an electric car’s regenerative braking function, which recovers energy that would otherwise be lost during decelerating or stopping and sends it back to the battery.

 EVs accelerate faster than gas-powered cars and have more than enough speed for every-day usage.
 The reason for this is that electric motors are much simpler than internal combustion engines. … With traditional fuel cars, the power also has to go through more moving parts, like the gearbox, making them less efficient.

 The lower quality and life expectancy of batteries in older models of electric vehicles make them harder to sell.
 In fact, the average resale value of these older EVs and hybrids is less than 40 percent of the original value.

-Do electric cars need oil?
+Do electric cars start in cold weather?

 The study of five electric vehicles by AAA also found that high temperatures can cut into battery range, but not nearly as much as the cold.
 Driving range returns to normal in more comfortable temperatures, say 70 to 80 degrees.